Real Property Appraisals: A Primer

-Purchasing a home can be the biggest transaction many of us could ever make.
-Whether it's where you raise your family, an additional vacation home or one of many rentals, purchasing real property is a detailed transaction that requires multiple parties to make it all happen.
+Purchasing a house can be the most important transaction many people will ever encounter.
+It doesn't matter if a primary residence, an additional vacation home or a rental fixer upper, purchasing real property is a detailed financial transaction that requires multiple parties to make it all happen.

-The majority of the parties participating are very familiar.
-The real estate agent is the most recognizable entity in the exchange.
-Then, the lender provides the financial capital necessary to bankroll the deal.
-And ensuring all details of the sale are completed and that the title is clear to transfer to the buyer from the seller is the title company.
+Most of the people involved are very familiar.
+The real estate agent is the most recognizable face in the transaction.
+Then, the lender provides the financial capital necessary to fund the exchange.
+And ensuring all aspects of the transaction are completed and that a clear title transfers from the seller to the purchaser is the title company.

-So, what party makes sure the value of the property is consistent with the amount being paid?
-This is where you meet the appraiser.
+So, what party is responsible for making sure the property is worth the amount being paid?
+In comes the appraiser.
 We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Appraisal Experts LLC will ensure, you as an interested party, are informed.

 Inspecting the subject property

-Our first task at Appraisal Experts LLC is to inspect the property to determine its true status.
-We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly exist and are in the shape a typical person would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is correct and conveying the layout of the property.
-Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the property.
+To ascertain the true status of the property, it's our responsibility to first complete a thorough inspection.
+We must see features hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are present and are in the condition a typical buyer would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is proper and illustrating the layout of the property.
+Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the house.

-This is where the appraiser gathers information on local construction costs, the cost of labor and other elements to ascertain how much it would cost to construct a property similar to the one being appraised.
-This figure commonly sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+Here, the appraiser uses information on local building costs, labor rates and other elements to calculate how much it would cost to replace the property being appraised.
+This estimate usually sets the maximum on what a property would sell for.
+It's also the least used method.

 Analyzing Comparable Sales

-Appraisers are intimately familiar with the communities in which they appraise.
-They innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home in question.
-By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.
+Appraisers become very familiar with the subdivisions in which they appraise.
+They innately understand the value of certain features to the people of that area.
+Then, the appraiser researches recent sales in the neighborhood and finds properties which are 'comparable' to the home in question.
+Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Appraisal Experts LLC, we are experts in knowing the worth of particular items in Fishers and Hamilton County neighborhoods.
-This approach to value is usually awarded the most importance when an appraisal is for a real estate exchange.
+At Appraisal Experts LLC, we are experts in knowing the worth of particular items in Fishers and Maricopa County neighborhoods.
+The sales comparison approach to value is most often given the most importance when an appraisal is for a home sale.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use an additional way of valuing a house.
-In this situation, the amount of income the property generates is factored in with income produced by comparable properties to give an indicator of the current value.
+A third method of valuing a property is sometimes employed when a neighborhood has a measurable number of rental properties.
+In this situation, the amount of income the real estate yields is factored in with income produced by neighboring properties to give an indicator of the current value.